 Bottom line?
-The LLC taxed as a partnership gives you more personal protection than just owning stock of a C- or S-corporation.
+The LLC taxed as a partnership gives you more personal protection than just owning a C- or S-corporation stock.
 If you form a C-corporation, you can form a second entity to own the stock-an LLC taxed as a partnership, ideally.
-An S-corporation can only have a single-member LLC as an owner, which has the charging order protection but is not as strong.
+An S-corporation can only have a single-member LLC as an owner with the charging order protection but is not as strong.
 By the way, the charging order protection came from limited partnerships and carried over to LLCs.

 BONUS Strategy: Prevent a Creditor from Disrupting the Operations of Your LLC

 If a creditor obtains a charging order against one member, the LLC, based on the manager’s decision, probably WILL NOT distribute any profits that year to frustrate the member’s creditor.
 Both members then receive a K-1 but no money to pay the taxes, so both must borrow from the LLC to pay their respective taxes.
 This may cause the other partner to feel very uncomfortable.

 SOLUTION: Require that each member (partner) form their own PERSONAL LLC to hold their membership interest in the main operating company.

 - The LLC holding company will only own safe assets.